-Once you’ve decided to jump in and bring an American Chow Bulldog puppy home, you’ll need to decide whether a male or female is the right choice for you.
+Once you’ve decided to jump in and bring an American Chow Bulldog puppy home, you’ll need to determine if a male or female is the right choice for you.
 It’s important to note that all dogs are unique individuals, and there are few differences between male and female American Chows.

-Males are generally bigger and heavier than females, and the males tend to have comparatively larger heads.
-Females tend to have mood swings at times, whereas males are more consistent in their temperament.
-Other than that, there are no real distinguishable differences between the two.
+Males are generally bigger and heavier than females, and the males have comparatively larger heads.
+Females have mood swings at times, whereas males are more consistent in their temperament.
+Other than that, there are no fundamental differences between the two.

-The way that your dog is raised and trained and the environment they grow up in will be far more accurate predictors of personality than gender.
-One thing you can be sure of with these dogs is that they will be a gentle, docile animal, no matter the sex!
+The way that your dog is raised and trained and the environment they grow up in will be far more accurate predictors of personality than their sex.
+One thing you can be sure of with these dogs is that they will be gentle, docile animals, no matter the sex!

 American Chow Bulldogs are powerful, regal, and dignified dogs that are as aloof as they are friendly.
 With one parent being notoriously stubborn and the other notoriously affectionate, you never quite know what you’ll get in an American Chow puppy.
 One thing you can be sure of is a loyal and protective companion that makes an excellent guard dog, working dog, and family pet.